 Sources: NLIHC Tenant Protections Database; U.S. Census Bureau, American Community Survey; U.S. Census Bureau, Household Pulse Survey; U.S. Department of the Treasury, Emergency Rental Assistance Program Monthly Compliance Report.

 Are you aware of a tenant protection that is NOT currently on NLIHC's State and Local Tenant Protections database?
-Please complete this form (https://forms.gle/8zx2PU5QaxsrEoLP9) to submit a new protection into our database.
-With your help, we can make it easier for tenants and advocates to learn what protections low-income renters have in their states and localities to keep them stably housed.
+Please email the ERASE Project team at [email protected] or complete this form (https://forms.gle/8zx2PU5QaxsrEoLP9) to submit a new protection for our database.
+With your help, we can make it easier for tenants and advocates to learn what protections are available in their states and localities to keep them stably housed.

 0 States have passed tenant protections (including Washington DC and Puerto Rico)